Cisterns, WAPA, and Water in the USVI: What Every Homeowner and Builder Needs to Know

 What Are the Cistern Requirements for New Construction in the USVI?

 USVI law is explicit on this.
-Under Title 29 of the 2019 USVI Code, Chapter 5, Subchapter VIII, § 308, every new residential building must be equipped with a cistern.
-The minimum capacity is 1 gallon per square foot of roof area, with an absolute floor of 2,000 gallons for any residential structure.
+Under Title 29 of the 2019 USVI Code, Chapter 5, Subchapter VIII, § 308, a cistern is mandatory for every new residential building.
+The minimum capacity is 10 gallons per square foot of roof area for single-story structures and 15 gallons per square foot for buildings of two or more stories, with an absolute floor of 2,000 gallons for any residential structure.
 Gutters and downspouts must be installed on all roofs to direct rainwater into the cistern, and the cistern itself must be constructed of watertight materials and covered to prevent contamination and mosquito breeding.
 Wells may be used as a supplementary supply where soil and groundwater conditions permit, subject to DPNR approval — but wells are the exception, not the rule.

 These requirements are enforced.
 A project will not receive a certificate of occupancy without a compliant cistern installation.